Social Prescribing Resource Sheet:

 Cut Back on Ultra-Processed Foods (UPFs)

-• Watch for long ingredient lists, additives, health claims.
+Watch for long ingredient lists, additives, and health claims.

-• Avoid: packaged snacks, ready meals, sugary cereals.
+Avoid packaged snacks, ready meals, and sugary cereals.

 Eat Mindfully

-• Slow down – put down your fork between bites.
+Slow down and put down your fork between bites.

 Plan Ahead